SimonPadbury/b4st/README.md

 # b4st – A Bootstrap 4 Starter Theme, for WordPress

-*Version 2.4.4*
+*Version 2.5*

 [https://github.com/SimonPadbury/b4st](https://github.com/SimonPadbury/b4st)

 ------------------

-**b4st is a simple WordPress starter theme loaded with Bootstrap 4.**
+**b4st is a simple WordPress starter theme loaded with Bootstrap 4 and Font Awesome 5.**

-Although b4st was originally intended as a simple starter theme (hence the name b4st), several people wanted child theme capability so with v2.0 I have made functions 'pluggable'.
-(It can still be used as a starter theme.)
+_Although b4st was originally intended as a simple starter theme (hence the name b4st), several people wanted child theme capability so I have made functions 'pluggable' and I have added some theme hooks.
+(However, b4st can still be used as a starter theme.)_

 ## Features of b4st